 The transmitter shall be operated without modulation.
-The power output shall be measured as shown in figure 2 using the standard supply voltage.
-The standard supply voltage shall then be changed plus 10 percent, allowed to stabilize at least 15 seconds, and the power output recorded.
+The power output shall be measured as shown in figure 2 (page 10) using the standard supply voltage and a power meter accurate to five percent.
+The standard supply voltage shall then be changed plus 10 percent, allowed to stabilize at least 5 seconds, and the power output recorded.
 Repeat the above using minus 10 percent and minus 20 percent changes in standard supply voltage.